openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

    Instead, updates are negotiated and planned far in advance.
 1. The cluster workloads are not HA and unplanned drains are considered a business risk.
 1. To prevent surprises, the cluster lifecycle administrator sets the Assisted strategy on the worker MCP.
-1. In the `assisted` strategy change management policy, the lifecycle administrator configures `pausedUntil: true` and the most recently rendered worker configuration in the policy's `renderedConfigsBefore: <current datetime>`.
+1. In the `assisted` strategy change management policy, the lifecycle administrator configures `pausedUntil: "true"` and the most recently rendered worker configuration in the policy's `renderedConfigsBefore: <current datetime>`.
 1. The MCO is being asked to ignite any new node or any rebooted node with the latest rendered configuration before the present datetime.
-However, because of `pausedUntil: true`, it is also being asked not to automatically initiate that material change for existing nodes.
+However, because of `pausedUntil: "true"`, it is also being asked not to automatically initiate that material change for existing nodes.
 1. The MCO metric for the MCP indicating the number of seconds remaining until changes can be initiated is `-1` - indicating that there is presently no time in the future where it will initiate material changes.
 The operations team has an alert configured if this value `!= -1`.
 1. The MCO metric for the MCP indicating that changes are pending is set because not all nodes are running the most recent, rendered configuration.
 This is irrespective of the `renderedConfigsBefore` in the `assisted` configuration.
-Abstractly, it means, if change management were disabled, whether changes be initiated.
+Abstractly, it means, if change management were disabled, whether changes would be initiated.
-1. When the lifecycle administrator is ready to permit disruption, they set `pausedUntil: false`.
+1. When the lifecycle administrator is ready to permit disruption, they set `pausedUntil: "false"`.
 1. The MCO sets the number of seconds until changes are permitted to `0`.
 1. The MCO begins to initiate worker node updates.
 This rollout abides by documented OpenShift constraints such as the MachineConfigPool `maxUnavailable` setting.